elastos/Elastos/CR.CyberRepublic/front-end/experimental-docs/privnet/intro.md

 ```

 - `SeedList` should be empty since this is your first node
-- `FoundationAddress` is where all the genesis tokens go, if you need access to that create a new wallet address where you have private key
+- `FoundationAddress` is where all the genesis tokens go, this is where you can put your wallet address from step 1.
 - `PowConfiguration.PayToAddr` is empty because we are not mining with this node.